pbuehler/documentation/docs/tutorials/tablesIO.md

 Now that we have saved data to a file we would like to read it in an other task for further processing.

 Let's consider the file EtaPtRanges.root which has been created in the previous step of this tutorial and contains the data of both tables, MinMaxPt and MinMaxEta.
 The task to process this data is displayed below.
-The first part contains the declaration of two tables, table PtRange with columns Minpt and Maxpt and table EtaRange with columns Mineta and Maxeta which shall be fill with the data from file EtaPtRanges.root.
+The first part contains the declaration of two tables, table PtRange with columns Minpt and Maxpt and table EtaRange with columns Mineta and Maxeta which shall be filled with the data from file EtaPtRanges.root.
 In the second part of the example code these tables are processed.

 ```cpp
 namespace o2::aod